 And suddenly, the realization hit me hard.
 I was overcome with joy, and started crying.
 I could not contain myself.
 A grown man.
 Imagine.
 What a wuss, right?

 Feeling emotional, I finally got the strength to get my bag, and video this raw moment;

 After I was done, I was drained.
 I walked over and poured, unbeknownst to me, highly concentrated Gatorade straight from the gallon jugs that were placed behind the water coolers.
 I had no clue until I started drinking and realized I needed to stop if I didn’t want to get sick.

 I sat down somewhere near the finish, and just hung out to catch my breath for what seemed like forever.
 Tired, but with a wonderful feeling overwhelming me, the race clock was already over the 2 hour mark.
-I got up and decided to film Karen as she came through the chutes as well.

 Afterwards, Bonnie came to the finish as well.
 I gave her a big hug after she crossed the finish line, thanking her for tipping me off about this race.

 We talked for a little while, and suddenly she was gone, to get back to her kids, I take it.